nateshmbhat/cardano-nft-minter/README.md

 # cardano-nft-minter
-### A script that handles minting cardano NFT tokens in a self contained and interactive way.
+### A script that handles minting cardano NFT tokens in a simple and interactive way.

 Script includes options to :
 - Choose the cardano network (testnet or mainnet)